nyorain/vil/docs/own/workstack.md

 			  (e.g. rgba8unorm, rgba16Sfloat, rgba32Sflot, r32Uint etc)
 		  (3) if nothing else works, fall back to our old terrible copy to vec4[]-storage buffer solution?
-- [ ] submission chaining rework, allowing cows
-- [ ] rework command hook to issue cow objects and resolve them correctly when needed.
-	- [ ] in there: store the needed source information (size/level/layer etc)
-	      so we don't need to access the original resources when processing it, e.g. in the shader debugger.
-		  See the todo there
-- [ ] shader debugger: try out not downloading whole resources but submit-copy-op-on-demand.
-Needed when we fully want to leverage cows there (important for shaders that bind a shitton of resources, e.g. bindless)
 - [ ] full commandbuffer/record timings.
 	- [ ] for this we need proper prefix-matching support in CommandHook.
 WIP
 	- [ ] also full batch timings?